reupen/columns_ui/README.md

 ## Build instructions

-Visual Studio 2017 is required to build Columns UI.
+Visual Studio 2017 15.3 is required to build Columns UI.
 You can use the [free community edition](https://www.visualstudio.com/downloads/).

-You'll need the Windows SDK for Windows 8.1 (installed by default with Visual Studio 2017).
+You'll need the Windows 10 SDK version 10.0.15063.0 (installed by default with Visual Studio 2017 15.3 and the 'Desktop development with C++' workload).

 ### Using the Visual Studio IDE
 Open `vc15/columns_ui-public.sln` in Visual Studio 2017.